 Instructions

-- Chop the onion and poblanos into small pieces.
+- Coarsely chop the onion and poblanos.
 Heat oil in skillet and sauté onions 5-7 minutes until golden brown and caramelized.
 Add poblano peppers and cook an additional 5 minutes.
-Add garlic and cook 1 minute.2 Tablespoons oil, 1 onion, 2 poblano peppers, 1 Tablespoon garlic
+Add garlic and cook 1 minute.1 onion, 2-3 poblano peppers, 2-4 cloves garlic, 2 tablespoons oil

-- To the slow cooker add all ingredients (including the sauteed onion/pepper mix.
-Stir together and turn slow cooker onto low heat for 6 hours.1/4 Cup tomato paste, 2 Tablespoons smoked chile powder, 1 Tablespoon ground cumin, 1/2 Teaspoon ground cinnamon, 3/4 Teaspoon kosher salt, 1 bay leaf, 2 Cups chicken broth, 15 Oz canned black beans
+- To the slow cooker add all ingredients (including the sauteed onion/pepper mix).
+Stir together and turn slow cooker onto low heat for 6 hours.1/4 cup tomato paste, 2 tablespoons smoked chile powder, 1 tablespoon ground cumin, 1/2 teaspoon ground cinnamon, 1 teaspoon kosher salt, 1 bay leaf, 2 cups chicken broth, 15 ounces canned black beans

 Dorothy- I used leftover Turkey, tried a new recipe for Thanksgiving so had some handy.
 That Chili was far and away the best non beef/non standard chili I’ve ever eaten.
 I would make this again on purpose.
 Now, I’m off to do the candied pumpkin to see if that might be a suitable Noah for the Thanksgiving company we will have.
 Thank you for all the great recipes!